mole99/greyhound-ihp/README.md

-# Greyhound: a RISC-V SoC with tightly coupled eFPGA on IHP SG13G2
+# Greyhound: A RISC-V SoC with tightly coupled eFPGA on IHP SG13G2

 Greyhound's embedded FPGA can be used as a custom instruction extension, as a peripheral or as a completely standalone FPGA with 32 I/Os.
 Custom tiles were created to enable warmboot functionality and allow communication with the SoC.
 Thanks to FABulous, the user bitstream for the FPGA can be generated using the upstream yosys and nextpnr toolchain.